jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 beyond individual domains or internal protocols (IPs).
-Some examples are money mule organizers (recruited by fraudsters to assist in moving and transferring illegally obtained funds), bulletproof hosting providers (internet hosting services that are resilient to complaints of illicit activities), cryptocurrency wallets, bank accounts, and communication channels.
+Some examples are money mule organizers (recruited by fraudsters to assist in moving and transferring illegally obtained funds), “bulletproof” hosting providers (internet hosting services that are resilient to complaints of illicit activities), cryptocurrency wallets, bank accounts, and communication channels.